Louis Comfort Tiffany: Tiffany Studios

-Tiffany's first commercially produced lamps date from around 1895.
-Much of his company's production was in making stained glass windows and Tiffany lamps, but his company designed a complete range of interior decorations.
-At its peak, his factory employed more than 300 artisans.
-"Within this complex, Tiffany carried out experiments in glass colors and pottery glazing, perfected techniques of assembling stained glass windows."
 “By 1901, Tiffany was at the peak of his profession.
 "At his father's death in 1902, came into an inheritance equivalent today to more than $20 million.
 At age fifty-four, he was appointed the first design director and vice president of Tiffany & Co., taking on leading roles in the famous jewelry firm as well as continuing in his own enterprises.
 Also in 1902 Tiffany formally adopted the trademark Tiffany Studios for all works made in Corona, though the imprint had apparently been used earlier."

 Tiffany Artisans

 By 1902, Louis C. Tiffany had "several highly-gifted assistants working under his direction: Arthur J. Nash in glass; Clara Driscoll in leaded-glass lamps, windows, and mosaic design; Frederick Wilson in ecclesiastical stained-glass windows; and Julia Halsey Munson in enamels and jewelry design.
+Tiffany interiors also made considerable use of mosaics.
+The mosaics workshop, largely staffed by women, was overseen until 1898 by the Swiss-born sculptor and designer Jacob Adolphus Holzer.